memgraph/documentation/pages/querying/exploring-datasets/exploring-the-european-road-network.md

----
-id: exploring-the-european-road-network
-title: Exploring the European road network
-sidebar_label: Exploring the European road network
+# Exploring the European road network
----

 This article is a part of a series intended to show users how to use Memgraph on real-world data and, by doing so, retrieve some interesting and useful